flexera-public/rsc/README.md

 * As a command line tool, see [below](#usage) for usage.
 * As a way to make API requests to RightScale programmatically from go code.

-> *NOTE*: `rsc` is work in progress.
-The test coverage is currently very limited, use at your own risk.

 Please use [github issues](https://github.com/rightscale/rsc/issues) to report problems.

 Jump to: